tcurdt/dialplan/README.md

       iprefix: "00"

 that the international country code is 49.
 In Germany you make national calls by prefixing the area code with a single "0".
 When dialing out of Germany you would use the international prefix "00".
 Which means in practise 030... reaches someone in Berlin, while 001... is a call to the US.
 Calls to "+49" end up in Germany, "+4930" in Berlin even.
+Given that you know where you are they let you convert between local numbers and the international representation.

+If you have updates to the data *please* send updates for the yaml file - the original source.
+The other files are just derived from that.

 # Implementations